 Artificial intelligence gives marketers the ability to turn an abundance of customer data into valuable insights on behavior to drive effective loyalty and engagement programs that are personalized to each customer.

-Data security was likely already a major consideration for most brands when selecting third-party vendors; however, now more than ever the protection of customer data is of paramount importance to brands.
+Data security was likely already a major consideration for most brands when selecting third-party vendors; however, now more than ever the protection of customer data is of paramount importance.
 According to The Forrester Wave™: Customer Identity and Access Management, Q2 2017, 71% of global enterprise security technology decision makers rate improving the security of customer-facing apps and services as a high or critical priority.

 It’s also critical that brands take the proper measures to ensure that customers trust your brand and feel comfortable sharing personal information with your company.
 Customers will stop engaging with your brand if they don’t feel confident that you are protecting their data.
 The obvious ramifications of this potential chain of events highlight how customer loyalty and retention is inextricably tied to data security.